ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/AWS/Hands_on/06-AWS-AMI-Snapshot-EC2_Volumes/snapshots_AMI.md

-# Hands-on EC2-05 : Working with EC2 Snapshots
+# Hands-on EC2-05 (Verison 2.0.0) : Working with EC2 Snapshots and AMI's

 Purpose of the this hands-on training is to teach students how to take a snapshot of EC2 instance, create an image from EC2 instance and using Data Lifecycle Manager.